opsani/skopos-ads-login/README.md

 The `ad-join` command may output some warning messages, these are normal.
 If you see a line that says "Joined 'XXX' to dns domain 'example.com'", the operation was successful.

 Skopos is now ready to authenticate domain users.
-Simply enter the name exactly as you see it a Windows workstation login prompt, including the DOM\\ prefix, e.g.: "EXAMPLE\the-user".
+In the Skopos login page, enter the user name exactly as you see it on a Windows workstation login prompt, including the DOM\\ prefix, e.g.: "EXAMPLE\the-user".

 NOTE user names without a DOM\\ prefix are treated as local user names and are authenticated against the /etc/passwd and /etc/shadow databases.
 Local users can be added just as for an unmodified Skopos container, with 'docker exec skopos useradd new-user-name'.